 In addition, the Israeli Parliament elects the state comptroller.
 It also has the power to waive the immunity of its members, remove the president and the state comptroller from office, dissolve the government in a constructive vote of no confidence, and dissolve itself and call new elections.
 The prime minister may also dissolve the Knesset.
 However, until an election is completed, the Knesset maintains authority in its current composition.
 The Knesset meets in Givat Ram, Jerusalem.

-Visitors can come and visit the Israeli Parliament for a close-up look at its ongoing work on the public’s behalf, which impacts the lives of each and every Israeli citizen.
-The Knesset Visitor Center, which runs the activities for visiting members of the general public.
-Among other things, it offers tours and activities for visitors on a variety of subjects and invites guests to experience democracy in action.
-And Israel has a kicking democracy we say!
+Visitors can visit the Israeli Parliament for a close-up look at its ongoing work on the public’s behalf, impacting every Israeli citizen’s life.
+The Knesset Visitor Center runs activities for visiting members of the general public.
+It offers visitors tours and activities on various subjects and invites guests to experience democracy in action.
+And Israel has a kicking democracy, we say!

-Visits to the Israeli Parliament are possible only in the framework of tours, which are offered free of charge.
-Individuals and small groups may join general tours, which take place on Sundays and Thursdays and do not require reservations.
-Groups of ten or more must reserve a tour in advance through the Visitor Center Reservations Department.
+Visits to the Israeli Parliament are only possible in the framework of tours, which are offered free.
+Individuals and small groups may join public tours, which take place on Sundays and Thursdays and do not require reservations.
+Groups of ten or more must reserve a time in advance through the Visitor Center Reservations Department.
 A passport or Israeli ID card must be presented to enter the Knesset.

-The tours and activities are accessible to visitors with special needs in order to ensure that all visitors can make the most of their visit to Israel’s parliament.
+The tours and activities are accessible to visitors with special needs to ensure that all visitors can make the most of their visit to Israel’s parliament.

 The Israeli Parliament Dress Code

-Visitors should note that in accordance with the Knesset dress code, entrance to the Knesset is permitted only in dignified and appropriate attire (no tank/spaghetti tops, crop tops, clothing with political slogans, shorts or ¾–length trousers, ripped trousers, short skirts, and dresses, tracksuits or sweatpants, flip-flops, or clogs).
+Visitors should note that by the Knesset dress code, entrance to the Knesset is permitted only in dignified and appropriate attire (no tank/spaghetti tops, crop tops, clothing with political slogans, shorts or ¾–length trousers, ripped trousers, short skirts, and dresses, tracksuits or sweatpants, flip-flops, or clogs).

 These rules apply to all visitors ages 14 and up.
-Guests under age 18 on official Visitor Center tours, guests under the age of 18 may wear tracksuits or sweatpants.
+On official Visitor Center tours, guests under the age of 18 may wear tracksuits or sweatpants.
 Near the Parliament, there is the famous Knesset Menorah you should check out!